alopatindev/alopatindev.github.io/_posts/2016-04-30-career-shift-time.markdown

 - Enterprise Development (classical Java EE and Finance-related stuff)
 - Game Development
-- Data Science
+- Data Analysis/Science (there's a possibility I will change my mind after some learning)

 Summarizing, for me the **perfect match** would be:

-- Client Side Development (particularly for GNU/Linux and maybe Android)
+- Client Side Development (particularly for GNU/Linux)
 - Modern Technology Stack with new languages (like [Rust](https://www.rust-lang.org) or [Kotlin](https://kotlinlang.org) for instance), partially with Functional Programming
 - Free/Libre and Open Source software **development** and **use**
-- Office in New Zealand and help with Relocation from Russia
+- Office in New Zealand and help with Relocation

 But that doesn't look realistic for various reasons.